Book

 Peer-Reviewed Articles

 Junqueira, Andrea, Thiago Silva, and Guy Whitten.
-Forthcoming.
+2025.
 “Coalition as a Heuristic: Voters’ Perceptions of Party Positions in Presidential Multiparty Democracies.”
 Journal of Elections, Public Opinion, and Parties.
+Available here.

 The ability of voters to accurately perceive the ideological positions of political parties is foundational to the democratic process.
 Existing research has demonstrated that in parliamentary democracies, voters rely on information about coalition status to navigate the complexities of placing parties on an ideologically coherent scale.
 We contribute to this literature by investigating the role of coalitions as a heuristic tool in presidential democracies.
 We argue that the central role of the president in coalition formation and operation, combined with the higher complexity of party systems, makes coalition information in these democracies more accessible and understandable primarily among sophisticated voters.
 Testing our hypotheses with data from three presidential democracies, we find, as expected, that sophisticated voters are more likely than less sophisticated voters to perceive parties in coalition with the president’s party as ideologically closer to the party of the president.